Helping faculty and staff in distress

 Recognize signs of distress

-In your role as a UBC staff or faculty member, you may be the first person to see signs that a colleague is in distress, or they may come to you specifically for help.
-Use this guide to familiarize yourself with commons signs of distress, and the steps you can take to offer assistance.
+In your role as a UBC faculty or staff member, you may be the first person to see signs that a colleague is in distress, or they may come to you specifically for help.
+Use this information to familiarize yourself with common signs of distress, and the steps you can take to offer assistance.

 Respond with concern and empathy